fazalmajid/zfssnap/README.md

 It uses `zfs send` to send snapshots, incrementally if possible, between two zpools.
 It will ignore zfssnap hourly snapshots as the name is ambiguous.
-The filesystems received will have the property `canmount=off` set otherwise two datasets with the same mountpoint would cause a conflice in case of reboot.
+The filesystems received will have the property `canmount=off` set otherwise two datasets with the same mountpoint would cause a conflict in case of reboot.

 My cron job for it is: